-Seasoning methods are classified as follows:
+Seasoning methods are classified as follows:-

-- (a) Air seasoning. - (b) Kiln seasoning. - 4.1 Air-seasoning-The seasoning procedure shall conform to the method specified in C. S. 159: Ceylon Standard Code of Practice for Seasoning of Timber. - 4.2 Kiln-seasoning - 4.2.1 The seasoning procedure shall conform to the method specified in C. S. 159 Ceylon Standard Code of Practice for Seasoning of Timber. - 4.2.2 Kiln schedule-The schedule recommended for ebony is given in Table 1.
-The seasoning of timber (ebony) is started at a comparatively lower temperature and higher humidity.
+- (a) Air seasoning. - (b) Kiln seasoning, - 4.
+1 Air seasoning The seasoning procedure shall conform to the method specified in C.S.
+159 Ceylon Standard Code of Practice for seasoning of timber. - 4.
+2 Kiln seasoning - - 4.
+2. 1 The seasoning procedure shall conform to the method specified in C. S. 159 Ceylon Standard Code of Practice for Seasoning of Timber. - 4.
+2 Kiln Schedule The recommended schedules are given in C. S. 159 Ceylon Standard Code of Practice for Seasoning of Timber.
+The Seasoning of timber is started at a comparatively lower temperature and higher humidity.
 These conditions are gradually altered as the timber dries, until towards the end of seasoning, when the temperature of the air inside the kiln is fairly high and the humidity is low.

 The average moisture content of the wettest half of the total number of samples may be taken as a guide for making changes in the kiln schedule in preference to one single sample which happens to be the wettest.
-This refers to the study of late of drying of timber and changes in kiln schedule to be made during kiln drying of timber (ebony).
+This refers to the study of rate of drying of timber and changes in kiln schedule to be made during kiln drying of timber.